Waller House

-Waller House, also known as the Waller-Joyner Farm, is a historic home located near Pfafftown, Forsyth County, North Carolina.
-The original 1 /2-story hewn log dwelling was built about 1770–1790, and later used as a kitchen.
+Waller House, also known as the Waller-Joyner Farm, is a historic home near Pfafftown, North Carolina.
+The original 1 1/2-story hewn log dwelling was built about 1770–1790 and was later used as a kitchen.
 It is located adjacent to a 2-story hewn log dwelling built about 1800–1820.
 An open L-shaped porch was added in the 1940s connecting the two dwellings.

 It was listed on the National Register of Historic Places in 2014.